bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/08_3_Multisig_P2SH_P2WSH_P2MS_2_4.md

 Now let's prepare the spending transaction by setting input and output and having two people (private keys) to sign the transaction.
-Here Alice_0 ad Bob_0 will redeem the P2SH-P2WSH multi-signature and send the funds to Alice_1 P2WPKH address.
+Here alice_1 and bob_1 will redeem the P2SH-P2WSH multi-signature and send the funds to alice_2 P2WPKH address.

 Create a BitcoinJS transaction builder object.
 ```javascript